TotalTactiles/total-sales-ai/README.md

 Simply open [Lovable](https://lovable.dev/projects/13606cdc-6b16-461d-b2be-0098b12e8f3a) and click on Share -> Publish.

+When deploying the Supabase functions, set the `CORS_ALLOWED_ORIGINS` environment variable with a comma-separated list of domains allowed to call the functions.
+Only requests from these origins will be permitted.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!